Last Updated on November 29, 2019 by Christine Kaaloa

 Due to Cappadocia’s alien landscape being a joint creation between man and nature, there’s a lot of unique attributes to it that you just will not find anywhere else.

-Staying in Cappadocia, finding a good balloon operator was important to me, being this was a once-in-a-lifetime activity.
-I had to make my flight count.
-It was important to me to experience a gamut of things, from nosebleed heights to the awe of seeing the fairy chimneys, Rose Valley, pigeon houses.
+There are many hot air balloon tours in Cappadocia.
+With the cost of hot air balloon tours in Cappadocia being what they are, choosing the right hot air balloon tour operator was important to me.
+This was a once-in-a-lifetime experience.
+I wanted to make my flight count.
+I wanted to experience a gamut of things, from nosebleed heights to the awe of seeing the fairy chimneys, Rose Valley, pigeon houses.
 Moreover, I wanted to understand what I was seeing in the history of Cappadocia’s rock formations.

-But Cappadocia has at least 25 balloon operators.
+But Cappadocia has at least 25 balloon operators (Check out Cappadocia balloon tours here ).
 How do you choose?

 When shopping for a good tour, I trudge through a wealth of resources~ travel bloggers’ recommendations, my Cappadocia travel guidebook, TripAdvisor reviews,...
 When I finally find an operator that seems good, I check their website, and yes, even their social media accounts.
 I’m a tour stalker.